Press Release

 Four seminars examined the breadth of warfare in near peer competition, starting with the role conventional forces still play in force projection and readiness.

-Lt Col Brent Peterson led a seminar titled, "A Pilot's Reflection on the Russia-Ukraine War: Airpower’s Decisive Role in Preventing Operational Stalemates" exploring the pivotal role of airpower in modern warfare.
+"A Pilot's Reflection on the Russia-Ukraine War: Airpower’s Decisive Role in Preventing Operational Stalemates" explored the pivotal role of airpower in modern warfare.
 The discussion focused on why Russia's planned quick victory over Ukraine failed, and offered insights from a pilot's perspective on airpower's effectiveness in combined-arms strategies.

-Shifting to understanding what constitutes defense in 2023, Julina Hooks led a conversation titled, “Near Peer Competition: Reimagining Defense for the Emerging World Order.”
-The seminar focused on near peer competition in the Indo-Pacific and its implications on U.S. national security.
+Shifting to understanding what constitutes defense in 2023, “Near Peer Competition: Reimagining Defense for the Emerging World Order” focused on near peer competition in the Indo-Pacific and its implications on U.S. national security.
 Topics discussed included Grey Zone tactics and U.S.-China relations, covered in conjunction with relevant economic data.

-In the Spring 2024 semester, the National Security Fellows will design and present ten additional seminars focused on timely national security and defense-related subjects, including emerging technologies, autonomous weapons systems, space policy, malign influence and disinformation campaigns, U.S. strategy in the Arctic, and Department of Defense modernization.
+In the Spring 2024 semester, the National Security Fellows will design and present ten additional seminars focused on timely national security and defense-related subjects, including emerging technologies, autonomous weapons systems, space policy, U.S. strategy in the Arctic, and Department of Defense modernization.
 To receive the most current information on upcoming NSF events, please subscribe to the DETS mailing list

 Recommended citation